ana-lisboa/laravel-filemanager-pt_PT/README.md

 To be used with https://github.com/tsawler/laravel-filemanager

-@author: https://github.com/youchenlee , I just adapted it to pt_PT from pt_BR
+author: @https://github.com/youchenlee , I just adapted it to pt_PT from pt_BR